 Intranasal epinephrine, a prescription epinephrine nasal spray product candidate, is intended to be used for emergency treatment of allergic reactions, including anaphylaxis to stinging insects, allergen immunotherapy, foods, drugs and other allergens.

 Other Proprietary Product Candidates

-In addition to intranasal naloxone and intranasal epinephrine, we have two other proprietary product candidates in development.
+In addition to intranasal epinephrine, we have three other proprietary product candidates in development.
 These product candidates incorporate multiple indications utilizing a wide variety of our technical capabilities.